graphprotocol/contracts/README.md

 to create and deploy subgraphs.
 It can be found [here](https://staging.thegraph.com/explorer/subgraph/graphprotocol/explorer-dapp)
 ].
 The subgraph is already created, so we will only mention how to update the subgraph here.

-1. Deploy new contracts to Ropsten with `truffle deploy --network ropsten`.
-Truffle stores the addresses for networks, so if you are trying to re-deploy you may have to run `truffle networks —clean`, and then deploy
+1. Deploy new contracts to Ropsten with `npm run deploy -- --network ropsten`.
+Truffle stores the addresses for networks, so if you are trying to re-deploy you may have to run `truffle networks —clean`, and then deploy.
 2. Get the new contract addresses from the deployment.
 They are logged in the terminal output from deploying.
 Put these contract addresses into the subgraph manifest
 3. Make sure you are a member of `graphprotocol` for the staging explorer application
 4. Then make sure you have the right access token for `graphprotocol`.
 You can set this up with `graph auth https://api.thegraph.com/deploy/ <ACCESS_TOKEN>`.
-You can get it from the dashbaord in the UI, just pick `graphprotocol` instead of your own account, and you will see the token.
+You can get it from the dashboard in the UI, just pick `graphprotocol` instead of your own account, and you will see the token.
 5. Then in the `graph-network-subgraph` repository, just run `yarn deploy` to update a new version
 6. You will also have to update information in the `graph-explorer-dapp` repo.
 You must update